Best UV Filter for Canon RF 24-70mm f/2.8L IS USM

 Frequently Asked Questions

-Will a filter cause vignetting at 24mm?
+Will an 82mm filter cause vignetting at 24mm?

 Final Verdict